mewza/avfft/README.md

-AVFFT v1.71 - Optimized and very precise C++ templated SIMD vector forward and inverse real/complex FFT transform for iOS, OS X, and other platforms
+AVFFT v1.75 - Optimized and very precise C++ templated SIMD vector forward and inverse real/complex FFT transform for iOS, OS X, and other platforms
 ----------------------------------------------------------------------------------------------------------------

-NEW:  v1.71 I've separated ff_cos tables into a .cpp which you now must include into project in order for it to
+NEW 9/28/24: v1.75 I've moved N into template parameter, easier that way, but arrays used in the inner core
-      compile.
-I fine tuned AVFFT even more, and note the changes, you have to now call real_fft() and real_ifft() instead of the old way of passing forward or reverse transform as a boolean variable.
-And it sounds better than ever!
-I threw out PFFT and even OFFT completely out of the project now, AVFFT is my primary FFT.
+             are still allocated, that is due to assembler compatibility that indexes into class structure by offset.

 This is a fast and well tuned templated C++ real/complex implementation of FFT transform based on AV MPEG C version.
 It works well and compiles in the most recent version of XCode 15.4 and iOS 17.5.